kaby76/AntlrVSIX/doc/basic.md

 orange; non-terminals are colored purple; literals are colored red; comments are colored green;
 all punctuation are black.

-In addition, AntlrVSIX also provides error squiggles under terminals and non-terminals that do not have a defining rule in the file (or in the project).
-"EOF" is a built-in terminal provided by Antlr, but there is no grammar rule that defines it.
+In addition, AntlrVSIX provides error squiggles below terminals and non-terminals that do not have a defining rule in the project.
+"EOF" is a built-in terminal provided by Antlr, but there is no grammar rule that defines it, so an error squiggle always appears below EOF.

 <img src="2019-08-08-19.png" width="75%" />